IndigoMod/OptiCon/README.md

-# OptiCon
-Modified version of MinecraftWS focused on optimized performance and compatibility with IndigoMod.
+<b>Opti</b>mized <b>Con</b>nector is a modified version of MinecraftWS focused on optimized performance and compatibility with IndigoMod.